Investigation Guide

 3. The person opted out of data brokers

 California residents can exercise opt-out rights under the CCPA and CPRA to have their data removed from commercial people-search services.
 Since 2026, California's Delete Act (SB 362) allows a single deletion request through the state's DROP platform to cover all registered data brokers simultaneously.
-A California resident who has used DROP may return essentially no results in a commercial people-search tool — not because they have no public record, but because they exercised their legal right to remove their data from commercial databases.
+A California resident who has used DROP may return essentially no results in a commercial people-search tool, not because they have no public record, but because they exercised their legal right to remove their data from commercial systems.

 Critically, CCPA opt-outs do not apply to government court records.
-A California resident who opted out of every people-search database may still have a full public court record accessible through the relevant county Superior Court portal.
+A California resident who opted out of every people-search service may still have a full public court record accessible through the relevant county Superior Court portal.
 County court portals are outside the CCPA's scope.
-If a commercial search returns nothing for a California address, the county Superior Court portal is the next check — not a different commercial tool.
+If a commercial search returns nothing for a California address, the county Superior Court portal is the next check, not a different commercial tool.

 4. The jail transfer window (custody searches only)